BEAM-Labs/FoldBench/README.md

 + [OpenStructure](https://git.scicore.unibas.ch/schwede/openstructure)
 + [DockQ](https://github.com/bjornwallner/DockQ)

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive open source license that allows for commercial and non-commercial use, modification, distribution, and private use of the software, provided that the original copyright notice and license terms are included.

 ## ✍️ How to Cite

 If you use FoldBench in your research, please cite our paper: